byui-cloudsociety/Fall2025/W05/README.md

 Welcome to the world of serverless computing!
 This week we'll explore AWS Lambda and learn how to run code without managing servers.

+## ⚠️ AWS Learner Lab Note
+In AWS Learner Labs, you **cannot create new IAM roles**.
+For all Lambda functions in this lab, you must use the existing **`LabRole`** as the execution role.
+This role has been pre-configured with the necessary permissions for Lambda execution, CloudWatch Logs, and basic AWS service access.

 ## Learning Objectives

 By the end of this lab, you will be able to:

-- Create and deploy Lambda functions
+- Create and deploy Lambda functions using existing IAM roles
 - Understand serverless computing concepts
 - Trigger Lambda functions with various event sources
 - Connect Lambda with S3 and other AWS services